-- The obligations also apply to articles which were produced or imported before the substance was included in the Candidate List and are supplied after the inclusion.
+- The obligations also apply to goods that were produced or imported before the substance was included in the candidate list.
+And are supplied after the listing.
 Thus, the date of supply of the article is the relevant date.

 - The substance name to be communicated is the one appearing on the Candidate List for authorisation.

-article producer is a company, if it produces articles within the EEA, regardless of how the articles are produced and where they are placed on the market.
-(Producer of an article: means any natural or legal person who makes or assembles an article within the Community (Article 3(4))).
+article producer is a company.
+If it produces articles within the EEA.
+It doesn’t matter how the products are made.
+Or where they are placed on the market.
+(Producer of an article: means any natural or legal person who makes or assembles an article within the Community.
+(Article 3(4))).

 article importer is any company located inside the EEA that imports articles from countries.
 That are located outside the EEA.
 (Importer: means any natural or legal person established within the Community who is responsible for import (Article 3(11)).
 Import: means the physical introduction into the customs territory of the Community (Article 3(10))).